-The effects mentioned in Alternative A would be the same in Alternative B. In addition, Whidbey Island has a number of rare and regionally rare plant species and plant communities due to both the island ecology and the limited development that has occurred.
+The effects mentioned in Alternative A would be the same in Alternative B. In addition, Whidbey Island has many unique plants due to both the island ecology and the limited development that has occurred.
 The Whidbey Environmental Action Network (WEAN) has identified 33 rare local plants unique to Whidbey Island.
 Only one was recently given protection by the county, the blue flag iris (Douthitt, December 23, 2000).
 Most of these plants are not protected by federal, state, or local laws, but are locally important and their preservation helps protect genetic diversity.
 Many are found on land that is public or protected by conservation easements (Douthitt, December 16, 2000).
-The Reserve staff would identify and protect these populations where possible from management activities, visitor impacts, exotic and plant encroachment, providing a localized long-term benefit to native plants.
+The Reserve staff would identify and protect these populations where possible from management activities, visitor impacts, exotic and plant encroachment, providing a localized longterm benefit to native plants.